BIO: Pavel Korshun: the path to oneself through nature

 My passion for painting, which I have had since childhood, temporarily gave way to graphic design.
 I worked with digital formats for over ten years until I realized that I found true resonance not on the screen, but in the living, breathing nature of my native land.

-In 2020, I opened a home studio and began a deep, almost meditative immersion in color and tone.
-Through abstract canvases, I sought inner peace and my own visual language.
+In 2020, I opened a home studio and began a deep, meditative exploration of color and tone.
+Through my abstract paintings, I sought inner peace and my own visual language.

-The turning point came in 2023, when I got my first sketchbook.
-From that day on, my creativity went beyond the walls of the studio — straight into the field, to the river, under the open sky.
-Plein air painting became a revelation for me: there is no room for long deliberations and perfectionism here.
-In quick, bold sketches, the pure energy of the moment bubbles over, where emotion and mood are more important than detail.
+The turning point came in 2023, when I held my first sketchbook in my hands.
+From that day on, my creativity broke free from the confines of the studio—out into the fields, down to the river, and out into the open air.
+Painting en plein air was a revelation to me: there is no room here for long deliberations or perfectionism.
+In these quick, bold sketches, the pure energy of the moment surges, where emotion and mood matter more than detail.
 It is a dialogue with nature at the speed of life.

-Today, I only paint from life.
-Each of my works is not just a landscape, but a preserved state, a fleeting impression, a particle of that very path to self-knowledge that I continue with each new trip.
+Each of my works is not just a landscape, but a reflection of my state of mind, a fleeting impression, a fragment of that very journey toward self-discovery that I continue with every new outing.

 Artist Statement: Pavel Korshun

-My practice focuses on exploring the instantaneous and authentic response to nature.
-I work exclusively en plein air, using the technique of quick sketching as my primary method.
-I am not interested in a detailed representation of the landscape, but rather in conveying its momentary state—the energy of light, air, and mood.
-Rejecting perfectionism in favor of the emotional liveliness of the brushstroke is a key principle.
+My practice focuses on exploring an immediate and authentic response to nature.
+I work exclusively en plein air, using thick impasto as my primary technique.
+I am not interested in a detailed representation of the landscape, but rather in conveying its fleeting state—the energy of light, the dynamics of mood, and texture.
+Rejecting perfectionism in favor of the emotional vitality of the brushstroke is a key principle.

-Having traveled the path from digital design to intimate abstract explorations of tone and color, I came to plein air painting as a form of artistic and personal asceticism.
+Having journeyed from digital design to intimate abstract explorations of tone and color, I arrived at plein air painting as a form of artistic and personal asceticism.
 It is a practice of total presence.
-The sketchbook became a tool for “recording” pure impressions before they were overshadowed by analysis.
-My works are visual diary entries, materialized moments of continuous dialogue with the surrounding world.
+My sketchbook has become a tool for “recording” a pure impression before it is overshadowed by analysis.
+My works are visual diary entries of a state of being, materialized moments of continuous communication with the surrounding world.

-Through my sketches, I strive to preserve and convey to the viewer the primary, emotional experience of encountering a landscape that arises before its comprehension—the authentic “vibration of the place.”
+Through my work, I strive to preserve and convey to the viewer that primal, emotional experience of encountering a landscape—the one that arises before we begin to interpret it—the true “vibration of the place.”

 ”In quick, bold sketches, the pure energy of the moment bubbles over, where emotion and mood are more important than detail.
 It is a dialogue with nature at the speed of life.”